jcrqr/opencode.space/_posts/2017-12-26-implementing-a-peer-to-peer-network-in-elixir-part-1.md

 end
 ```

-There are some particularities about this module that are interesting very interesting.
-First,
-you may've noticed we've implemented the `GenServer` behaviour because of the functions and callbacks defined,
-although we don't use the `GenServer.start_link/3` function and instead use `:proc_lib.spawn_link/3`.
+There are some particularities about this module that are very interesting.
+First, you may've noticed we've implemented the `GenServer` behaviour because of the functions and callbacks defined, although we don't use the `GenServer.start_link/3` function and instead use `:proc_lib.spawn_link/3`.

 Before moving into more details on that, let's see the `init/3` function.
-It's all clear at first sight:
-we acknowledge the connection with `:ranch.accept_ack/1`, sets the connection to be active and then... we enter a loop?
+It's all clear at first sight: we acknowledge the connection with `:ranch.accept_ack/1`, set the connection to be active and then... we enter a loop?

 Sure!
-We need to be in a loop waiting for new messages to arrive from the connection and upon receiving a message we
-do whatever processing it requires, entering the loop again waiting for new messages.
+We need to be in a loop waiting for new messages to arrive from the connection and upon receiving a message we do whatever processing it requires, entering the loop and waiting for new messages again.

-As we implement the `GenServer` behaviour we must use `:gen_server.enter_loop/3` which turns our process into a `:gen_server` process
-and enters the `:gen_server` process receive loop.
+As we implement the `GenServer` behaviour we must use `:gen_server.enter_loop/3` which turns our process into a `:gen_server` process and enters the `:gen_server` process receive loop.

 Now going back, why `:proc_lib.spawn_link/3`?
-If you are aware of the `GenServer` behaviour you know that you must define a
-`start/3` or `start_link/3` function to start the server and that once it has started it will call the `init` callback.
+If you are aware of the `GenServer` behaviour you know that you must define a `start/3` or `start_link/3` function to start the server and that once it has started it will call the `init` callback.
 So far so good.

-The issue is because of the way that behaviour works.
-According with the `GenServer.start_link/3` documentation:
+The issue happens because of the way that behaviour works.
+According to the [`GenServer:start_link/3` documentation](https://hexdocs.pm/elixir/GenServer.html#start_link/3):

 > To ensure a synchronized start-up procedure, this function does not return until `c:init/1` has returned.

-That would raise a big issue when we need to enter a loop, because when you enter the loop it will never return until
-something bad happen and an error is returned.
-Thus why we are using `:proc.spawn_link/3`, because instead of spawning the
-process synchronously it will spawn it asynchronously and we won't have any issues.
+That would raise a big issue when we need to enter a loop, because when you enter the loop it will never return until something bad happen and an error is returned.
+Thus why we are using `:proc.spawn_link/3`, because instead of spawning the process synchronously it will spawn it asynchronously and we won't have any issues.

 Actually, the only processes that can use `:gen_server.enter_loop/3` are those started with this particular function.